-The first of which is you’re not paying attention… in which case – you have have have to!
+The first of is you’re not paying enough attention… in which case – you have have have to!
 I can’t stress how important it is to pay attention to this!
 You really should not be doing a jumping course, especially an intensive one, or any sort of cantering/loping routine even if you can’t keep your heels down.

 If your legs are very strong or you are very in tune with your horse then you may be able to get away with this.
 But if your horse does one thing you don’t expect or if there’s a tighter turn than you anticipated then there’s a much greater chance you’re off of there.

 The second is that you have stiff ankles… This could be due to many different things.
 Some of the top culprits of this are ballet and tennis.
 Ballet dancers and tennis players spend an awful lot of time on their toes (especially ballerinas!) which means terrible dorsiflexion.

 Dorsiflexion is the ability to bend your ankle such that your knee is going directly over it.
 The further your knee goes, the better you will be at keeping those heels down!